gustavotoyota/unilog/README.md

   level: 'info', // Customizable field (colorize it, capitalize it, etc.)
   message: 'Example', // Customizable field

-  [LEVEL_SYMBOL]: 'info', // Read-only field used to determine original log level
+  [LEVEL_SYMBOL]: 'info', // Read-only field used to determine the log level
   [OUTPUT_SYMBOL]: '[INFO]: Example', // String that will be written to the output
   [ARGS_SYMBOL]: [], // Arguments for messages containing %s, %d, %o, etc.
 };